-This therapy focuses on heavily scarred tissue areas, where there is substantial buildup.
+This therapy focuses on heavily scarred tissue areas where there is substantial buildup.
 A chiropractor breaks down the scar tissue while continually testing the motion.

 Therapeutic massage is necessary with widespread scar tissue.
 It improves blood flow and gently stimulates scar tissue to improve movement and alleviate pain.
-These techniques and how they are applied depends on the individual and the amount of tissue build-up.
+These techniques and how they are applied depending on the individual and the amount of tissue build-up.
 For example, certain techniques work better for different situations like:

 - The Graston technique could help after surgery